What to Expect from Your Schools Physicals?

 School physicals are a valuable part of your child’s health care.
 A school physical exam can give you insight into how your child is progressing and even give an early indication of possible health concerns.
-At Internal Medicine and Family Practice, consult our doctors Dr. Shahid Masood, Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry who offer school physical exam.
-Dr. Shahid Masood has been in clinical practice for 20 years.
-He has served the southwestern suburbs of Chicago and Joliet area with his clinical excellence and is well respected among his patients and peers.
+At Internal Medicine and Family Practice, consult our doctor Dr. Wael Mctabi, MD, who offers a school physical exam.
 For more information, book an appointment online or contact us.
 We are located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents:

 What Can Be Included in a Child’s Physical Exam?

 What Should You Know About School Physicals?

 What Are the Benefits of School Physicals?

 From the early years through adolescence, children go through big changes in height, weight, and other physical changes.
 The beginning of a new school year is a great time to get an assessment of your child’s health.